UNAF U-17 Women's Tournament

 The UNAF U-17 Women's Tournament is an international women's football tournament organized by the Union of North African Football (UNAF) for its nations consisting of players under the age of 17.
 However, the tournament invites teams from other nations.
-Guests Tanzania are the most successful nation winning the tournament one time.
+Guests Tanzania and Morocco are the most successful nations winning the tournament one time.
+The current winners are Morocco.